Jewish leaders urge action after another ‘senseless’ attack

 The surge of high-profile attacks on the Jewish community, including shooting rampages at the Tree of Life synagogue in Pittsburgh in October 2018, and at a synagogue in Poway, California, in April, have caused consternation around the country.

-The main entrance to the B’nai Jacob synagogue in Middletown, Pennsylvania, remained locked on Sunday while congregants celebrated Hanukkah and held a minute of silence for the victims at Monsey.
+The main entrance to the B’nai Jacob synagogue in Middletown, Pennsylvania, remained locked on Sunday while congregants celebrated Hanukkah and held a minute of silence for the victims at Monsey’s Netzach Yisroel synagogue.

-The congregation will be installing new security cameras Monday, said the Middletown synagogue’s caretaker, Horris Toser.
+The Middletown congregation will be installing new security cameras Monday, said the synagogue’s caretaker, Horris Toser.
 They also plan to implement other state police recommendations to make the facility more secure.

 “So far, they’ve only shot our windows with BB guns, but you never know these days,” Toser said.
 “I’ve never heard of so many anti-Semitic attacks as I hear about these days.
 My parents talked a lot about it during the (World War II) war.
 It’s very sad.”